 The value of regular connection and shared empathy.

-The two most frequent schedule types for peer groups are monthly and semi-annually, with monthly meetings lasting between 90 minutes and a full-day and semi-annual meetings regularly scheduled for two days.
+Monthly and semi-annually meetings, with monthly meetings lasting between 90 minutes and a full-day and semi-annual meetings regularly scheduled for two days.

 To summarize the best practice, look for a peer network of about a dozen professionals that meets monthly.